FormidableLabs/redux-little-router/README.md

 import yourReducer from './your-app';

 // Define your routes in a route-to-anything hash like below.
-// The value of the route key can be any serializable data.
+// The value of the route key can be any serializable data,
+// including an empty object.

-// This data gets attached to the `router` key of the state
+// This data gets attached to the `router.result` key of the state
 // tree when its corresponding route is matched and dispatched.
 // Useful for page titles and other route-specific data.